 The deputy head of the Mossad from 2009 to 2011, Ram Ben-Barak, has joined Yair Lapids centrist Yesh Atid party, Lapid told the partys legislators.

-- Poll: Netanyahu's Likud to lose if Israel's center and center-right parties merge
+- Poll: Likud to Lose if Israel's Center, Center-right Parties Merge

 Lapid said Ben-Barak would broaden the partys credentials on security issues, not to mention his Israeli values of patriotism, integrity and fairness.
 Ben-Barak is also president of the startup Fifth Dimension, which helps governments and companies process data.

 Yesh Atid has done well in recent opinion polls; in one released Friday by the daily Maariv, the Panels Politics research firm said Lapids party would come in first and capture 27 of the Knessets 120 seats if an election were held today.
 Prime Minister Benjamin Netanyahu's Likud would come in second at 22 seats.

 Ben-Barak said he was well placed for his new job.
 I feel it my duty to use the experience and know-how I gained during my many years in the Mossad and continue to contribute to the service of the state, he said.

 Ben-Barak joined the Mossad in 1984 and was deputy head from 2009 to 2011 under Meir Dagan.